 We can see why.
-There’s nothing worse than starting a new series, pausing to make dinner, then being offered to resume something else when you return because a family member jumped in while you were slaving away at the stove.
+There’s nothing worse than starting a new series, pausing to make dinner, then being unable to resume viewing when you return because a family member jumped in while you were slaving away at the stove.

-With tvOS, however, the whole family will be able to sign into their own account — through the new Control Center — in order to be served their own personalized recommendations for discovering new shows, movies, and music, and resuming playback of old ones.
+With tvOS, however, the whole family will be able to sign into their own account — through the new Control Center — in order to be served their own personalized recommendations for new shows, movies, and music.
+They’ll also be able to resume playback of old ones.

 Karaoke, meet Apple TV